 - 1. Include the uncertainties in the delivered data, with the level of detail dependent on the size of the uncertainty information.
-For example, these can be expressed per data (pixel) value, per file, or per data product. - 2.
+For example, provide uncertainty expressed per data (pixel) value, per file, or per data product. - 2.
 Provide pointers (URLs or citations) to the ancillary data products that are used for quality assessments, Cal/Val, validation of uncertainty budget, as well as quantification and characterization of uncertainty. - 3.
-Implement quality flags and measurement state information in CF-compliant attributes [28]: flag_values, flag_masks, and flag_meanings [28] (Section 3.5).
+Implement quality flags and measurement state information in CF-compliant attributes [30]: flag_values, flag_masks, and flag_meanings [30] (Section 3.5).
 The choice of flag_values vs. flag_mask depends on the use case.
 The flag_values and flag_masks may or may not be used together.
-An example of a complex case in which they can both be used is illustrated in [28], Section 1.7, example 3.5.
+An example of a complex case in which they can both be used is illustrated in [30], Section 1.7, example 3.5.
 In all cases, flag_meanings is used in conjunction with either flag_masks or flag_values.

-Consider compliance with metadata standards related to data quality - International Organization for Standardization (ISO) 19157 [71], CF Conventions [28] including those for flags and indicators, ACDD [72], and ISO 8601 [66] [67].
+Consider compliance with metadata standards related to data quality - International Organization for Standardization (ISO) 19157 [84], CF Conventions [30] including those for flags and indicators, ACDD [79], and ISO 8601 [77] [78].
 Plan on using an automated compliance checker (Section 6.2).